StrangeBeeCorp/docs/docs/thehive/setup/installation/docker.md

 ### Passing a configuration file

-The entrypoint arguments are used to create an `application.conf` file in the container.
+The entry point arguments are used to create a `application.conf` file in the container.
 A user can also provide its own configuration file:

 ```bash
 docker run --rm -p 9000:9000 -v <host_data_folder>:/data/files -v <host_conf_folder>:/data/conf <thehive-image> --config-file /data/conf/application.conf
 ```

-The folder `<host_conf_folder>` needs to contain an `application.conf` file
+The folder `<host_conf_folder>` needs to contain a `application.conf` file

 ### All options

-You can get a list of all options supported by the docker entrypoint with `-h`:
+You can get a list of all options supported by the docker entry point with `-h`:
 ```bash
 docker run --rm strangebee/thehive:<version> -h
 ```